Creating Healing Spaces: A Multi-Sensory Patient-Centred Approach to Hospital Design

 Join us for a transformative exploration of hospital environments, and the importance of considering noise, light, and the senses.

-Visiting from the University of Bristol, A/Prof Victoria Bates will reflect on the history of hospital sensory experiences in the NHS, while QUT’s A/Prof Veronica Garcia-Hansen will focus on the role of lighting.
+Visiting from the University of Bristol, A/Prof Victoria Bates will reflect on the history of hospital sensory experiences in the NHS, while QUT’s A/Prof Veronica Garcia-Hansen will focus on the role of lighting and Amanda Fox (Associate Professor of Nursing at QUT and Redcliffe Hospital) will discuss sensory blankets in dementia.
 Oystein (Stein) Tronstead from The Prince Charles Hospital will share findings from the ‘ICU of the future’ project, and the importance of patient-centred design to ensure patients thrive, not just survive.

 SPEAKERS